yossuzuk/parsimony/README.md

 sbsnoanc.negcon.1-1.allb.c : computing ss, sn, cs, and cn at each codon site without inferring ancesltral sequences for conservative detection of negative selection

 sbsnoanc.poscon.1-1.allb.c : computing ss, sn, cs, and cn at each codon site without inferring ancesltral sequences for conservative detection of positive selection

+sbsstr.1-5.allb.c : computing ss, sn, cs, and cn at each codon site with inferring ancesltral sequences

+sbsstr.2-5.c : computing ss, sn, cs, and cn at each codon site with inferring ancesltral sequences

+sbsstr.h : computing ss, sn, cs, and cn at each codon site with inferring ancesltral sequences

 takeseq.fas.1.c : changing the format of alignment